muneeb21/graphql-apollo-server-backend/README.md

 > User<br/>
   Has details about the user such as name, email, password<br/>
  >Message<br/>
-  Has details of group and user by whom message is sent
+  Has details of group and user by whom message is sent<br/>
   >Group<br/>
   Has details of group and users in it